-LD LR PH WS SPONSOR TITLE SUMMARY СОММ (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 1071 332 Pouliot An Act To Reduce Property Taxes for Maine Residents This bill increases the total exemption under the Maine resident homestead property tax exemption program to \$50,000 for property tax years beginning on or after April 1, 2021.
+LD LR PH H WS SPONSOR SPONSOR TITLE SUMMARY COMM (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 order to avoid having a taxpayer wait until October 1, 2021 or later to pay the delinquent taxes.
+1071 332 An Act To Reduce Property Taxes for Maine Residents This bill increases the total exemption under the Maine resident homestead property tax exemption program to \$50,000 for property tax years beginning on or after April 1, 2021.
 This bill also increases state reimbursement to municipalities for homestead property tax exemptions from 70% to 100% for property tax years beginning on or after April 1, 2021.
-1118 910 Lawrence An Act To Promote Reliable Rural High-speed Internet This bill provides an income tax credit for high-speed Internet service providers who engage in a project approved by the Commissioner of Economic and Community Development that provides high-speed Internet service where the average number of potential customers per mile does not exceed 20 and the cost to the customers does not exceed the Consumer Price Index cost for high-speed Internet service in a metropolitan area.
-1129 228 Matlack An Act Relating to the Valuation of Retail Sales Facilities This bill provides that, in establishing the just value of retail sales facilities, consideration must be given to 3 recognized approaches to valuation of commercial property and that the assessor must consider the value of reasonably similar properties with regard to age, condition, use, type of construction, location, design, physical features and economic characteristics.
-1132 1418 An Act To Encourage the Renovation of Available Housing Stock The purpose of this bill is to make available more affordable housing by allowing the clearing of title of tax-acquired abandoned property within a year of the acquisition rather than the existing wait of 5 years.
+1118 910 An Act To Promote Reliable Rural High-speed Internet This bill provides an income tax credit for high- speed Internet service providers who engage in a project approved by the Commissioner of Economic and Community Development that provides high-speed Internet service where the average number of potential customers per mile does not exceed 20 and the cost to the customers does not exceed the Consumer Price Index cost for high-speed Internet service in a metropolitan area.
+129 228 Matlack This bill provides that, in establishing the just value of retail sales facilities, consideration must be given to 3 recognized approaches to valuation of commercial property and that the assessor must consider the value of reasonably similar properties with regard to age, condition, use, type of construction, location, design, physical features and economic characteristics.
+132 1418 An Act To Encourage the Renovation of Available Housing Stock The purpose of this bill is to make available more affordable housing by allowing the clearing of title of tax-acquired abandoned property within a year of the acquisition rather than the existing wait of 5 years.
 This bill also directs the Maine State Housing Authority to develop a program to purchase tax-acquired properties that have been renovated and make them available for rent or for sale to first-time home buyers.
-1136 1500 An Act To Promote Fairness in Income Tax Rates by Making Them More Progressive This bill changes the individual income tax brackets to provide 4 brackets rather than 3.
+1136 1500 Harnett An Act To Promote Fairness in Income Tax Rates by Making Them More Progressive This bill changes the individual income tax brackets to provide 4 brackets rather than 3.
 The bill adds a new bracket of 10.15% on taxable income exceeding \$100,000 for single individuals and married persons filing separately, \$150,000 for heads of households and \$200,000 for individuals filing married joint returns and surviving spouses.